BrianDarmitzel/INFO-201-Group-Project/Project_Proposal.md

       In this process, I'll cooperate with my teammates and improve my coding ability as possible as I can.

-    (c) A commitment on how you will communicate weekly; and (d) An commitment on how you will give each other feedback on working together and how you will address communication challenges or work breakdowns.
+    (c) We will communicate with each other through message.
+    (d) We create a repository in github that everyone could make a change.
+For any project problems, we will discuss in group chat or weekly meeting.

 ## 6.0 Questions for Teaching Team (all of us)
     - Include questions here!